soundasleep/jevon.org/wiki/saving-and-loading-ue4-data-with-blueprints.md

 Triggering custom events within other blueprints from an existing blueprint - because you won't have access to the KeyInputs from the `MySaveGame` blueprint (they're only available for `Actor`s, but the `MySaveGame` needs to extend from `SaveGame`):

 <img src="/img/ue4/triggering-events.png">

+If classes or events are not showing up, make sure that you hit "Compile" every now and again, so that these classes and events can be picked up.

 [[Category:Unreal Engine 4]]
 [[Category:Game Development]]